- The Poqet PC was a remarkable computer produced by Poqet Computers Corporation in 1989.

 - Poor power consumption

-- Uses unique 26-pin serial port
+- It uses unique 26-pin serial port

 - The PCMCIA: Type II slot is non-compatible with many flash disks and modems.

-Poqet PC: Is It a Buy?
+Poqet PC: Was It a Good Buy?